matthi01/react-lottery-smart-contract-app/README.md

 <p><b>Note: </b>This application assumes that metamask browser extension is installed!</p>

+<p>So far the main point of this application is to make use of the ethereum contract... not too worried about styling at this point.
+It also does not have any error handling yet.</p>

 <p><b>Contract Deployed (Rinkeby Network) - Address: 0x7cB67db9E05241b8Db580F12b017eF8a86afAfEE</b></p>

 <p>This application will make use of the Lottery Smart Contract (also in github repository).</p>